Infection Definitions

 Agent:

-- It is defined as “an organism, a substance or a force, the presence or lack of which may initiate a disease process or may cause it to continue”
+- The agent is defined as “an organism, a substance or a force, the presence or lack of which may initiate a disease process or may cause it to continue”

 - Biological agents: Example: bacteria, viruses, fungi